kzvdar42/joydance/README.md

 8. 💃🕺

+## Future Work
+Plans for future work:
+- [ ] Smooth out bugs
+- [ ] Better support for reconnecting JoyCons
+- [ ] Improve Just Dance 2016-2019 compatibility (not all input is supported)
+- [ ] Add debug flag
+- [ ] Proper executables and Docker container for ease of use

+Maybe also this?
+- [ ] Add support for Wii Remote?
+- [ ] Support JDEXE?

+Leave your suggestions in [issues](https://github.com/kzvdar42/joydance/issues)

+## Support
+If you'd like to support my efforts, you can do so through ko-fi or PayPal.
+However, please only contribute if you value the work that has been completed so far.
+I cannot promise ongoing support in the future.
+Currently, I am dedicated to refining and enhancing this project, but circumstances may change, such as personal issues, work deadlines, or the basic loss of motivation.

 ## FAQ
 1. **What is the correct way to hold a Joy-Con?**
   Please follow these images for [Joy-Con (L)](https://static.wikia.nocookie.net/justdance/images/2/20/Hold_joy-constrap_blue.png) and [Joy-Con (R)](https://static.wikia.nocookie.net/justdance/images/8/8a/Hold_joy-constrap_04.png).